Ehlmann-research-group/WISER/doc/devenv-win.md

     >   manifests as an inability to start the packaged Windows distributable.

 5. The following dependencies need to be installed via `pip`:

+    >   NOTE:  `pillow` dependency may already be satisfied by earlier step.

     ```
     pip install pillow